 Where: The festival is celebrated across Sikh communities in India.
 The best place to celebrate Baisakhi in India is Punjab

-Things To Do: Visit gurudwaras, enjoy scumptious food served at celebrations, be a part of local celebrations
+Things To Do: Visit gurudwaras, enjoy scrumptious food served at celebrations, be a part of local celebrations

 kite flying on makar sakranti

-Makar Sankranti is the real new year of North Indians and Sikhs which is celebrated just one day after Lohri.
+Makar Sankranti is the real new year for North Indians and Sikhs, and it is celebrated just one day after Lohri.
 On this day, worship to God is performed to seek his blessings for the new year.
-It is in a way the end of winter and the beginning of spring which means the agricultural cycle for farmers.
+It is, in a way, the end of winter and the beginning of spring, which means the agricultural cycle for farmers.
 The dates are set according to solar cycles, unlike other Hindu festivals where dates are decided by lunar cycles.
 People celebrate this day by flying kites and having savory ‘Bajre ki khichdi’ and sweet ’til ladoo’.
 Gujaratis celebrate this festival by the name of Uttarayan.

 Key attractions: Kite flying